93 Comments

 Money order - giro sobre el exterior

-In Trujillo, you should be able to get the money order at the BCP on Av.
+In Trujillo, you should be able to get the money order at the BCP branch on Av.
 Larco, in front of UCV, but you must be accompanied by someone who has a BCP account.

 How to pay the fee for the Interpol clearance